-Career paths, professional transitions and identity construction: the subject at the heart of transformations
+Career paths, professional transitions, and identity building: the subject at the heart of change

 Edited by T. Perez-Roux, M. Deltand, C. Duchesne & J. Masdonati